 How to bet on props

-Sportsbooks will set a number and you have the option to either bet the over or under on it.
+At NorthStar Bets, a number is set and you have the option to either bet the over or under on it.

 For instance, you can place bets on the O/U of how many points Scottie Barnes will score in a game.
 If his prop is set at 14.5 points, you can pick either side and both will be assigned a set of odds.

-You can also bet the O/U on how many passing yards Josh Allen will throw for, how many shots Auston Matthews will record in a game or the number of strikeouts Alek Manoah will generate.
+If basketball isn't your thing, you can also bet the O/U on how many passing yards Josh Allen will throw for, how many shots Leon Draisaitl will record in a game or the number of strikeouts Jose Berrios will generate.

 Props across all the major sports follow the same format as the Barnes example, meaning you will see a total that you can either bet the over or under on and each will have odds attached to it.

-Most sportsbooks will usually allow you to bet on the major offensive categories for each sport (yards, goals, runs, home runs, points, and so on).
-There are many more prop options, with the NFL typically having the largest offerings.
+There are many prop options for the major offensive categories for each sport (yards, goals, runs, home runs, points, and so on), with the NFL typically having some of the largest offerings.

 Player prop odds